Install NuGet client tools

 |Manage NuGet configuration||✔||✔|

-If you'd like to preview upcoming NuGet features, install a Visual Studio Preview, which works side-by-side with stable releases of Visual Studio.
+If you want to preview upcoming NuGet features, install a Visual Studio Preview, which works side-by-side with stable releases of Visual Studio.
 To report problems or share ideas for previews, open an issue on the NuGet GitHub repository.

-- Install and manage packages using Visual Studio
+- Install and manage packages by using Visual Studio

-- Install and manage packages using dotnet CLI
+- Install and manage packages by using the nuget.exe CLI

-- Install and manage packages using nuget.exe CLI
+- Install and manage packages by using PowerShell

 - Package Manager Console PowerShell reference

-Developers working on Windows can also explore the NuGet Package Explorer, an open-source, stand-alone tool to visually explore, create, and edit NuGet packages.
-It's very helpful, for example, to make experimental changes to a package structure without rebuilding the package.
+Developers working on Windows can also explore the NuGet Package Explorer.
+This application is an open-source standalone tool that lets you visually explore, create, and edit NuGet packages.
+It's helpful for many scenarios, such as making experimental changes to a package structure without rebuilding the package.